Tony Hawk’s Pro Skater 1 + 2: My Chemical Romance, Neck Deep, Millencolin, Less Than Jake and more celebrate the remaster | NME

 - Read More: Sony PlayStation 5: release date, launch games, controller and everything you need to know

-We learned a lot from our impromptu roundtable, including that one musician likes these games so much he’d rather wet himself than stop playing.
+We learned a lot from our impromptu virtual roundtable, including that one musician likes these games so much he’d rather wet himself than stop playing.

 Shall we kick this off by you all sharing your personal favourite song from the Tony Hawk’s soundtracks?